aspiringLich/amplitude-old/courses/testing/track_a/a.md

 > this is an info box

 @! warning
-> this is an info box
+> this is a warning box

 @! success
 > something went right!